 Meet The Welsh Triathlon Staff Members

-Beverley Lewis - Executive Officer
+Beverley Lewis - Chief Executive Officer

 Beverley has worked with Welsh Triathlon since September 2011.
 In March 2015 she was appointed to the role of Executive Officer.
 Her interest in the sport sector followed a career in the Oil and Gas/Mining exploration industry.
 She is an active club triathlete, starting in 2011 as a novice, and has now completed numerous triathlons including long distance triathlons.